Hecke correspondences for smooth moduli spaces of sheaves: Derived categories

 \end{proof}

-Associated to a scheme $X$, we have the $K$--theory groups:
+Associated to a scheme $X$, we have the $K$--theory groups

-If $X$ is smooth, these groups are isomorphic and we will write:
+If $X$ is smooth, these groups are isomorphic and we will write

-Associated to a morphism $f : X \rightarrow Y$, we have group homomorphisms $f_*$, $f^*$ between the various $K$--theory groups, as in the four bullets in Subsection \ref{sub:derived categories}.
+Associated to a morphism $f : X \rightarrow Y$, we have group homomorphisms $f_*$, $f^*$ between the various $K$--theory groups, as in the items (1)--(4) of Subsection \ref{sub:derived categories}.
 Moreover, \eqref{eqn:base change 1} and \eqref{eqn:base change 2} yield equalities of maps between $K$--theory groups, under the assumptions in Proposition \ref{prop:base change}.
 However, the following only holds in $K$--theory. \\